ckarageorgkaneen/mouse2afc/GUIDE.md

 ![image](https://github.com/HenryJFlynn/mouse2afc/assets/130571023/5e342cfb-a4fa-4bab-8282-5acb75497535)

-9. Click `Save`
-10. Click `Run` and then hit the `Poke` check boxes of your choice to poke in and out like a mouse would:
+9. Click `Save`, click `Run`, select the appropriate parameters in the protocol parameter GUI, click `Ok` and the protocol should run.
+Then any of the `Poke` check boxes of your choice to poke in and out like a mouse would:

 ![image](https://github.com/HenryJFlynn/mouse2afc/assets/130571023/b3d15233-307a-4d39-b265-526eb7508ab7)

-11. When done using, click `Kill`, and `Save`
+10. When done using, click `Kill`, and `Save`.